zakski/accrete-starform-stargen/README.md

 #### Accrete2 / Starform (C)

 This branch is actually the 3rd iteration of Burdick's code.
 The main changes between what is the first/second iteration and this seem to be its psuedorandom number routines and its lisp-style console output.

+Accrete2/Starform is considered to be an offshoot from Burdick.1994.A/1994 - Matt Burdick - Accrete.

 ##### 1994 - Matt Burdick - Starform